-Reducing Increasing the interval between licence audits and reviews
+Increasing the interval between licence audits and reviews

 The Authority has the discretion to vary the period of time between audits and reviews in response to the level of compliance, or asset management effectiveness, disclosed by an audit or review.
-Under normal circumstances the interval between audits/reviews is 24 months.
-However, where a licensee has an audit or review period that is longer than 24 months, However, the Authority may reduce this to a shorter interval period if there is an unacceptable level of compliance/effectiveness.
+Under normal circumstances the interval between audits/reviews is

+24 months.
+However, where a licensee has an audit or review period that is longer than 24 months, the Authority may reduce this to a shorter period if there is an unacceptable level of compliance/effectiveness.

-The Authority will publish its decision to reduce the regarding the next audit/review interval period at the same time as the audit/review report is published on the Authority's website.
+The Authority will publish its decision regarding the next audit/review period at the same time as the audit/review report is published on the Authority's website.